pishty1/euclid/README.md

        :size [menu/w menu/h]
        :middleware [menu/show-frame-rate]})
     ```
-3.  **Register it** by adding the namespace to `src/sketches/manifest.cljs`:
+3.  **Register it** by adding the namespace to `src/manifest.cljs`:
     ```clojure
-    (ns sketches.manifest
+    (ns manifest
-      (:require [sketches.repo.mysketch] ;; <-- Add this
+      (:require [sketches.mysketch] ;; <-- Add this
                 ...))
     ```
 4. Save, and it will automatically appear in the menu!

 ## 📦 Deployment

-The project is configured to deploy to GitHub Pages.
+The project is configured to deploy to GitHub Pages automatically via GitHub Actions.

+### Automated Deployment
+Pushing to the `main` branch triggers a workflow that:
+1. Builds the project using `shadow-cljs release prod`.
+2. Commits the artifacts to the `publish` branch.
+3. GitHub Pages serves the content from the `publish` branch.

+### Manual Build
-To build for production:
+To build for production locally:
 ```bash
 npx shadow-cljs release prod
 ```
-This generates the optimized assets in `docs/`, which GitHub Pages can serve.
+This generates the optimized assets in `docs/`.

 ## 🔗 Links
 [Blog Post](https://pishty.uk/euclid/)